 nderstanding the costs of OST programs is an important first step toward planning strategically for how to finance and sustain them.
 With concrete information about costs, policymakers, program directors and funders can begin to assess how funding streams can be used to cover current and projected future fiscal needs.
 The primary focus of this study is on costs.
-Nevertheless, understanding some basic information about how quality programs are funded may help decision-makers put cost information into perspective and begin to think strategically about how to finance OST programs.
+Nevsupport OST programs, including public and private sources, in-kind ertheless, understanding some basic information about how quality programs are funded may help decision-makers put cost information into perspective and begin to think strategically about how to finance OST programs.
 To this end, our survey included several questions about the types and amounts of funding received in 2005 by the programs in our sample.